A state-by-state breakdown of US coronavirus cases - KESQ

 Virginia: 2

+The Virginia Department of Health announced March 8 a second presumptive positive case of coronavirus in the state.
+The department said the case was an individual in their 80s who had recently traveled on a Nile River cruise.

-A US Marine assigned to Fort Belvoir in Virginia tested positive for coronavirus on March 7 and is in the Fort Belvoir Community Hospital, according to the Defense Department.
+The first case was a US Marine assigned to Fort Belvoir in Virginia who tested positive for coronavirus on March 7 and is in the Fort Belvoir Community Hospital, according to the Defense Department.
 The Marine recently returned from overseas where he was on official business.

 Of the state’s coronavirus cases, 71 were in King County and 27 in Snohomish County, according to the Department of Health.
 Five other counties have one case each.

-Fifteen deaths occurred in King County and one in Snohomish County, the health department said.
+Seventeen deaths occurred in King County and one in Snohomish County, the health department said.
+Grant County Health District also reported one person with coronavirus has died.

 Wisconsin: 1

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.